visforvali/ws297y/discord.md

 Discord consists of a main view in the center (for interactions in text or voice channels), a left panel, an optional member list on the right that shows a list of current server members and their online status (which can be expanded or collapsed by clicking the 👥 icon at the top), and the Direct Messages view.

 - **Main View**: In text channels, the chat bar is located at the bottom-center of the screen.
 The **message box is where you type your messages (which are visible to all members of the channel).
-In voice channels, the main view displays the users in the voice channel and the controls
+In voice channels, the main view displays the users in the voice channel and the controls.
 - **Right Panel**: In the expanded Member List view, you can click on a user's name to read their profile (display name, username, pronouns, server roles, status, and About Me) or direct message (DM) them.
 Server roles are color coded; the color of the "highest" role (staff position) is the color of the member's display name in the list.
 - **Direct Messages**: DMs are only visible to you and the recipient.
 You can send DMs by clicking a user's name in the expanded Member List, or by clicking the upper-left Discord icon, which will open up your DM history.
 You can also start a one-on-one call through DMs.
 In your DM history, click the name of the user you want to call, then click the phone 📞 or video 📹 icon in the upper right to start a voice or video chat.